yezhengSTAT/scVI-3D/README.md

     git clone https://github.com/yezhengSTAT/3DVI

 3DVI installation is finished once you successsfully git clone the repository.
-We provide a demo scHi-C data, sampled 400 cells of four cell types from [Ecker2019](https://www.nature.com/articles/s41592-019-0547-z), for test run.
+We provide a demo scHi-C data, sampled 400 cells of Astro, ODC, MG, Sst, four cell types from [Ecker2019](https://www.nature.com/articles/s41592-019-0547-z) for test run.
 The raw input data will be downloaded with this repository.
 In preparation for such run, you will need to have python (>=3.7) available on your server with corresponding modules required:
   - numpy (>= 1.13.1)
   - scanpy (>= 1.6.0)
   - pandas (>= 1.0.3)